asminpaudel141/java-100program/README.md

 # 46.Write a Java program to implement polymorphism.
 # 47.Write a Java program to implement polymorphism.
 # 48.Write a Java program to implement polymorphism.
-# 49.write a java program to implement polymorphism/
+# 49.write a java program to implement polymorphism.
+# 50.write a java program to implement polymorphism.